lsst-uk/lsst-ir-fusion/dmu4/readme.md

 Occasionally the resources given to each patch or image in the slurm file need to be increased for failed patches or images.
 They should be set such that the majority (>95%) pass first time but checks must be made to see any that require increased resources and rerunning.

+The jobs will often end withou completing so output files must be inspected to check that the quantum graph has completed and you can move on to the next stage.

 ## Run details